bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 published: false

 ---
-we will shed some light on the

-Builds can fail due to many reasons, and one of those is related to how a build is started and how git works. **In this guide we discuss the error and the solution related to that.**
+Builds can fail due to many reasons, and one of those is related to how a build is started and how Git works.

 If you start a build manually and you only specify a branch, then `git-clone` will clone that branch.